Stem Cells for Treating Prostate Cancer

 4. Stage 4 (IV) – Prostate Cancer

-Stage 4 prostate cancer is the last stage and describes a tumor that has metastasized to other parts of the patient’s body, including the lungs, bones, lymph nodes, liver or bladder.
-Generally speaking the 5-year survival rate for patients with Stage 4 prostate cancer is 27%.
-Treatment options for Stage 4 prostate cancer include chemotherapy, hormone therapy with External beam radiation, external beam plus brachytherapy, Transurethral resection of the prostate (TURP), Laparoscopic radical prostatectomy, robotic prostatectomy or immunotherapy for prostate cancer.
+Stage 4 prostate cancer is the last stage and describes a tumor that has metastasized to other parts of the patient’s body, including the lungs, bones, lymph nodes, liver, or bladder.
+Generally speaking, the 5-year survival rate for patients with Stage 4 prostate cancer is 27%.
+Treatment options for Stage 4 prostate cancer include chemotherapy, hormone therapy with External beam radiation, external beam plus brachytherapy, Transurethral resection of the prostate (TURP), Laparoscopic radical prostatectomy, robotic prostatectomy or Immunotherapy for prostate cancer.

 Traditional Treatment Options for Prostate Cancer